jbpaux/AzureStackMarketPlaceRssFeed/README.md

 ## Contribute

-Don't hesitate to send Issues and/or Pull Requests !
+Don't hesitate to send Issues and/or Pull Requests!